In this chapter, we focused on a number of interesting applicatio... | Channels for Pearson+

 In this chapter, we focused on a number of interesting applications of genetic engineering, genomics, and biotechnology.
 At the same time, we found many opportunities to consider the methods and reasoning by which much of this information was acquired.
 From the explanations given in the chapter, what answers would you propose to the following fundamental questions?

-How does a positive ASO test for sickle-cell anemia determine that an individual is homozygous recessive for the mutation that causes sickle-cell anemia?
+What experimental evidence confirms that we have introduced a useful gene into a transgenic organism and that it performs as we anticipate?

-Master Methods for Analyzing DNA and RNA with a bite sized video explanation from Kylia GoodnerStart learning
+Master Genetic Cloning with a bite sized video explanation from Kylia GoodnerStart learning